QAS-Labs/atlassian-connect-express/README.md

         //
         //   ac.store.register(adapterName, factoryFn)
         //
-        // See atlassian-connect-express/lib/store/index.js and the default sequelize.js
+        // See `atlassian-connect-express/lib/store/index.js` and the default `jugglingdb.js`
         // files for code demonstrating how to write a conformant adapter.
 The
         // default values are as follows:
         //
         //   "store": {
-        //     "adapter": "sequelize",
+        //     "adapter": "jugglingdb",
-        //     "type": "sqlite"
+        //     "type": "memory"
         //   },
         //
         // To instead configure, say, a PostgreSQL store, the following could be
         // used:
         //
         //   "store": {
-        //     "adapter": "sequelize",
+        //     "adapter": "jugglingdb",
         //     "type": "postgres",
         //     "url": "postgres://localhost/my_addon_database"
         //   },
         //
-        // You will also need an appropriate Sequelize driver if you choose something
+        // You will also need an appropriate JugglingDB driver if you choose something
         // other than the default "type".
 In the PostgreSQL case you'd need to
         // run the following command to add the proper support:
         //
-        //   $ npm install -S pg
+        //   $ npm install --save pg

-        // If you are running in a provided container like Heroku you should add the
-        // appropriate dependency to your package.json  file:
-        //  "dependencies": {
-        //    "pg": "^4.5.1"
-        //  }
       },

       // This is the production add-on configuration, which is enabled by setting